A Day in the Life of a Cambridge Modern Languages Student

 17:00 Translation: Now it’s back to Sidge for a group translation class.
 Every two weeks, we are given a short extract of French to translate into English.
 It’s much harder than it looks!
 You have to decide whether to use the same words and metaphors, or whether to find new ones that make more sense to English readers.
 Should you translate the names of towns and cities?
 And how do you match the style of the original writer?
 As a languages student, these are the kinds of questions you will face regularly.

 18:45 Free time: It’s been a long day, and I am glad to let my hair down with friends at Formal Hall in Emmanuel College.
 Formal Hall is a three-course dinner, and an occasion to dress up in a suit and gown.
 Each college has a formal at least once a week.
 To get there, I cycle through the city centre dressed like a character out of Harry Potter!

 21:00 Bedtime: I cycle back home to Selwyn to get an early night.
 Tomorrow, I have to wake up at 5:45am for a rowing ‘outing’.
 Rowers like to get onto the water before it gets light, so everyone can get back for early lectures.
 Despite this, it remains one of the most popular sports in Cambridge, and every College has at least one ‘crew’.
 So it’s time to set the alarm!

 - Interested in becoming a languages student?
-You can find out more about the Cambridge MML course here
+You can find out more about the Cambridge MML course.

 - Ready to be immersed with native and fluent English speakers?
-Build your confidence and improve your English reading, writing, speaking and listening skills at Oxford Scholastica’s English Language Summer School
+Build your confidence and improve your writing skills at Oxford Scholastica’s Creative Writing Summer School.